kate-all/Donation-Visualizer/README.md

 # Donation-Visualizer
 View the impact of your COVID-19 donation!
+How many masks will your donation